cptx032/selecter/README.md

 Selecter is made to select anything in a web page.
 You must give to it a jquery filter that returns the elements that will be selectable and is it!

+After created the object all select items are available by `selection` property.

 ### Options

 #### select_class